minoru-person/userscript/README.md

 # userscript

 temperMonkeyRedditNew2018.user.js
-- TemperMonkey userscript to redirect reddit to "new" section (last updated Mar 2018).
+- TemperMonkey userscript to redirect subreddit to "new" section (last updated Mar 2018).